projectara/greybus-spec/README.txt

 On Ubuntu:

-# apt-get install python-sphinx texlive
+# apt-get install python-sphinx texlive texlive-latex-extra

 Then: